 Scientific Fertilization for Green, High-Yield, and Efficient Tea Production

 Good tea thrives with proper nutrition; fertilizers are the material foundation for increasing yield and improving quality in tea production.
 Fertilization plays a crucial role in the growth of tea plants and the yield and quality of tea leaves.
-While some nutrients are supplied by the soil itself, its nutrient content is limited and subject to environmental factors, leading to significant losses through leaching and volatilization, which greatly reduces nutrient availability.
+While some nutrients are supplied by the itself, its nutrient content is limited and subject to environmental factors, leading to significant losses through and volatilization, which greatly reduces nutrient availability.
 This is insufficient to meet the needs of tea plant growth, let alone high yields and quality standards.
 Additionally, as a leaf-harvesting crop, the annual harvest of large quantities of buds and leaves removes a certain amount of nutrients.
 Therefore, most nutrients must be replenished through fertilization.
 When soil nutrient imbalances occur or there is an extreme deficiency of one or more nutrients, it is necessary to use appropriate fertilizers to correct the nutritional deficiencies to ensure high-yield and high-quality tea production.
 Therefore, proper management of tea gardens during different seasons is crucial, and fertilization is a key technology in garden management that should receive significant attention.
 Especially during autumn, a critical period for tea garden management, the focus is on rapidly restoring tree vigor to lay the groundwork for high-quality and high-yield spring tea the following year.

 Scientific Fertilization for Green, High-Yield, and Efficient Tea Production-1